tgib23/ansible-playbook/README.md

    "mapruser_password":"ENCRYPTED_PASSWORD"}'
 ```

-you should be able to access MCS (ex. https://node0:8443/) now.
-Set the license.
+## webserver role

+This role adds the role of MCS to cluster node.

 ## resourcemanager & nodemanager role

-These roles just add the role of RM and NM to cluster nodes.
+These roles adds the role of RM and NM to cluster nodes.
-Just edit hosts to decide which node to assign the role.

 ## hivemeta role